andics/object_reps_neural/hugging_face/model_experiments/README.md

  # Model Experiments Framework

 This directory contains a refactored experiment framework that uses configurable model interfaces for object detection and segmentation tasks.
-The framework supports multiple experiments with a consistent interface pattern.
+The framework supports multiple experiments with a consistent interface pattern and includes comprehensive video processing capabilities.

 ## Overview

 The framework consists of:
 1. **Model Interface Classes** - Standardized interfaces for different models
+2. **Video Processor** - Complete video processing pipeline with frame extraction, model inference, and mask generation
-2. **Consolidated Experiment Files** - Complete experiments that integrate multiple processing steps
+3. **Consolidated Experiment Files** - Self-contained experiments that handle everything from raw videos/images to final analysis
-3. **Rich Logging and Output Structure** - Comprehensive logging and organized output directories
+4. **Rich Logging and Output Structure** - Comprehensive logging and organized output directories
+5. **Checkpoint/Resume System** - Intelligent resumption of processing to avoid starting from zero

 ## Model Interfaces